 Is it a Buyers' Market or a Sellers' Market in Clarendon Hills, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Clarendon Hills, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On May 01, 2021 there were 63 current listings on the market in Clarendon Hills.
-There were 19 homes sold in Clarendon Hills during April 2021.
-That means as of May 01, 2021 there is an inventory of 3.32 months.
-That indicates that it is currently a Neutral or Balanced Market.
+On January 01, 2022 there were 21 current listings on the market in Clarendon Hills.
+There were 15 homes sold in Clarendon Hills during December 2021.
+That means as of January 01, 2022 there is an inventory of 1.4 months.
+That indicates that it is currently a Sellers' Market.

-So it is currently a Neutral or Balanced Market, but where is the market headed?
+So it is currently a Sellers' Market, but where is the market headed?
 In order to determine where the market is headed, we need to compare the number of newly listed homes last month to the number of sold homes last month.
 That will show us if inventory was increasing or decreasing last month.
-As stated above, there were 19 homes sold last month.
-There were 35 new listings last month.
-That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Buyers' Market.
+As stated above, there were 15 homes sold last month.
+There were 12 new listings last month.
+That means that the inventory is decreasing, which is a strong indicator that the market is heading toward a stronger Sellers' Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.